Stuycs-K/lab11-stuyrim-4-chens-zhangr/README.md

 **Normal Attack**: Bolt Barrage (5-6 dmg)
 - Ultramarine fires a volley from their boltgun at the enemy

-**Special**: Orbital Strike (15 dmg + 5 splash dmg)
+**Special**: Orbital Strike (-4 dmg next round + 3 splash dmg)
-- Ultramarine calls in a precision orbital bombardment, dealing splash damage of 5 dmg to all enemies and weakening them.
-Their next attack will deal 4 less damage.
+- Ultramarine calls in a precision orbital bombardment, dealing splash damage of 3 dmg to all enemies and weakening them.
+Their next attack/special attack will deal 4 less damage (ie, damage effect only gets removed on their next attack)

 **Support**: Logistics Wins Wars
 - Ultramarine uses its superior logistical and management skills to bring extra supplies either to themself or a single ally, providing a boost of +4 hp.